ScotttP/todo-list-2/README.md

 Some other features I added were:

---Filter Todos based on completion status and priority.
+- Filter Todos based on completion status and priority.
---Forgot password feature that sends a password reset link to the users email address.
+- Forgot password feature that sends a password reset link to the users email address.
---Users can either sign in with their Google account or any other email address of their choosing.
+- Users can either sign in with their Google account or any other email address of their choosing.

 Click [here](https://todo-list-2-c0d05.web.app/?#/Todos) to view the demo.